 HB 1297 prohibits the administration of any abortion-inducing drug unless, among other things, "the provision or prescription of the abortion-inducing drug satisfies the protocol tested and authorized by the federal food and drug administration and as outlined in the label for the abortion-inducing drug."
 App.
 236 (emphasis added).
-The term "drug label" is defined by HB 1297 to mean:
+The "drug label" is the FPL.
+Id. at 231.